Last updated: ET

 General safety information

-Exercise normal safety precautions.
 Never leave your bags unsupervised at a ticket office or a registration desk.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
+Ensure that your personal belongings, including passports and other travel documents, are secure at all times.
 Ensure as well that your credit and debit cards, cash and any other financial resources are not all kept in the same place.
 Avoid showing signs of affluence and carrying large sums of cash.

 There has been a significant increase in the number of migrants and refugees entering Europe.
 Some countries have already experienced disruptions to transportation services, including at ferry ports and railway stations, and have seen major delays at border crossings.
 The situation also heightens the potential for demonstrations that could turn violent without warning, particularly at railway stations and other transportation hubs.
 If you are travelling in the region, monitor local news and follow the advice of local authorities, and contact your transport carrier to determine whether the situation could disrupt your travel.